yeswolf/yeswolf.github.io/_posts/2023-11-07-proskit-ksger.md

 permalink: /proskit-ksger/
 ---

-This is a post about tuning of KSGER T12 controller for using with SS-331 desoldering gun.
+This is a post about tuning of KSGER T12 controller for using with SS-331 desoldering gun - WIP.

 ## Problem